 In Japanese, the word “Han” can mean half.
 So a Hanbo is half of a Bo.
 As a result, it is typically 36” or roughly one meter in length.
 This provides it with many of the characteristics, feel, and performance of weapons like the Bokken, Jo, Bo, Katana, Yantok and a fighting stick.

 A Hanbo should normally have a uniform diameter of one inch or 25 mm.
 It should follow the same guidelines as the Jo Staff when it comes to the wood selection and inspection requirements.

 Fundamental Hanbo Use

-A standard practice exercise involves the octagon, but this time you think of the octagon as being oriented vertically before you, with angle 1 at the top and angle 2 at the bottom.
+A Tanren) for the Hanbo involves the Octagon, but this time you think of the Octagon as being oriented vertically before you, with angle 1 at the top and angle 2 at the bottom.
 Angles 3 and 4 are toward the left and right, respectively.